shawnoden/angular-lthw/ex2.md

 # {{ page.title }}

+Create a file `app.js` with the following content:

+{% highlight javascript %}
+{% include code/ex2/app.js %}
+{% endhighlight %}

-Create a file `index.html` with the following content:
+Create a new file `index.html` with the following content:

 {% highlight html %}
 {% include code/ex2/index.html %}
-{% endhighlight %}

-Create another file `app.js` with the following content:

-{% highlight javascript %}
-{% include code/ex2/app.js %}
 {% endhighlight %}

 Don't worry about the few lines at the top of the JavaScript file, just copy